Fiware-Community/kubernetes-in-FiwareLab/docs/source/feature_support.rst

 ************************************
-Feature support (Phase-2)
+Feature support
 ************************************

-Below is the list of features supported on kubernetes deployed in Phase-1:
+Below is the list of features supported on kubernetes deployed previously:

 1. Manual creation & updating GEs
 2. Persistent Storage